17th November, 2020

-Our Spirit of Adventure cruise, Ancient Wonders of the Black Sea, visits this wonderful region and there is so much to see and do here, from history to natural wonders, food to gold, and art to ancient archaeology.
+This wonderful region and there is so much to see and do here, from history to natural wonders, food to gold, and art to ancient archaeology.

 With so many extraordinary places you can explore while circumnavigating the Black Sea, Neil Cron, Destination Experience Manager, thought it would be useful to showcase some of those places, not only where to find them but more importantly why they need to be discovered.

 Wandering around in a souk or Arab market is a sensational experience for any visitor.
 Whether looking for souvenirs, wanting to enjoy the atmosphere or just have a wander around for a few hours; the souks in Tunis will not disappoint you.
 Grouped according to craft, you can find tiny shops selling jewellery and perfume, spices, carpets, fabric and an endless range of leather wear.
 Smell the heap of vividly coloured spices, taste the delicious makroud (a delicious almond cookie filled with dates or figs), and have a chat with the friendly shopkeepers.
 So much more exciting than the local markets at home.

 The medina of Tunis is very easy to navigate as at all the main gates you'll find a large map with the streets clearly named, and there are small orange signposts pointing the way to the principal sights.
 The Rue Jemaa ez Zitouna is the medina's main street and is lined with craft shops and souvenir stalls.
 Fragrant incense and exotic perfumes compete with the mouth-watering smell of roasting mutton and the aroma of freshly ground coffee.
 The tap-tap-tap of silversmiths' hammers and the scuff of sandalled feet on paving stones all add to creating a truly atmospheric and memorable visit for those who love to explore either on a guided tour or independently.